eoakley/artifacthelper/README.md

 ### Installing

-Download and run the installer, _____ file .
+Download and run the .exe installer from the [releases](https://github.com/eoakley/artifacthelper/releases).

 It is also possible to build your own installation if you are an adventurer.
+Instructions on file "How to build.txt".

 ## How to use
 After installation, simply launch the program via the start menu shortcut whenever you are going to draft.

-If the program has properly loaded you will notice the Artifact Helper banner on top of the game. (remember that it won't work unless it is on **borderless windowed** mode).
+If the program has properly loaded you will notice the Artifact Helper banner on top of the game. (remember that it won't work unless it is on **borderless window** mode).

 ## To do